Strategic Planning Meetings

 But here’s what others won’t tell you: strategic planning itself is a discipline.
 Just as you wouldn’t expect a master chef to automatically be a brilliant accountant, being an industry expert doesn’t automatically make someone a planning expert.

-1. You remain the expert of your business—we’re experts at drawing out and structuring that knowledge.
+You are the expert at your business.
+We’re experts at drawing out and framing that knowledge.

-2. We guide you through carefully chosen exercises that transform your team’s insights into actionable strategies.
+We guide you through carefully chosen exercises that transform your team’s everyday efforts into clearly defined insights and actionable strategies.

-3. By the end of your Strategic Planning Day, you’ll have clear milestones and the confidence to explain your path forward to stakeholders.
+By the end of your Strategic Planning Session, you’ll have clear goals and the confidence to explain your path forward to stakeholders.

 The Power of Classification: Ackoff's Framework